Absolute Justice: Writing

 Comic book writer Geoff Johns wrote the script for the episode.
 Johns previously wrote the season eight episode "Legion".

-As the script for "Absolute Justice" was developed by Geoff Johns, executive producer Brian Peterson explained that he wanted the entrance for the Justice Society to be relevant to the series.
-Peterson felt that the Justice Society should teach the new generation of heroes—Clark, Oliver, and the rest of the team—a lesson about family and leadership.
-Peterson also stated that the mid-season episode "Disciple" was written so that it could set the table for "Absolute Justice", and reveal that the show's heroes are not coalescing the way they need to be.
-Geoff Johns described his version of the Justice Society to be similar to the heroes of the film Watchmen, who "come out of retirement to give 'the screwed-up guys of the next generation a needed smack down'".
+As the script for "Absolute Justice" was developed by Johns, Peterson explained that he wanted the entrance for the Justice Society to be relevant to the series.
+Peterson felt that the Justice Society should teach the new generation of heroes—Clark Kent, Oliver Queen, and the rest of their team—a lesson about family and leadership.
+Peterson also stated that the mid-season episode "Disciple" was written so that it could set the table for "Absolute Justice" and reveal that the series' heroes were not coalescing the way they need to be.
+Johns described his version of the Justice Society to be similar to the heroes of the film Watchmen (2009), who "come out of retirement to give 'the screwed-up guys of the next generation a needed smack down'".

 When it came time to translate the comic book Justice Society members into live-action characters, Johns said that he tried to keep everyone exactly the same.
 Johns noted that Hawkman and Stargirl are virtual duplicates of their comic book counterparts, but that Doctor Fate "took on a life of his own" when Johns was writing him.
-Johns said that Kent Nelson is portrayed as being in a "different place and head space than he is in the comics".
-Regardless of any differences between where the characters are in their respective lives, Johns stated that they both still "embody the same values and traits".
+Johns said that Nelson is portrayed as being in a "different place and head space than he is in the comics".
+Regardless of any differences between where the characters were in their respective lives, Johns stated that they both still "embody the same values and traits".
 Johns also noted that he almost did not use the character of Doctor Fate.
-While he was developing the initial concept for the story, and meeting with executive producers Peterson and Souders, there were no restrictions on the characters he could use.
+While he was developing the initial concept for the story, and meeting with Peterson and Souders, there were no restrictions on the characters he could use.
 The idea of using Wildcat or Jay Garrick was floated around, but Johns believed he had a unique approach to the Doctor Fate character.
-He also believed that Doctor Fate fit into the storyline better than Wildcat or Jay Garrick.
+He also believed that Doctor Fate fit into the storyline better than Wildcat or Garrick.

 Johns chose to write in as much detail as possible, because he wanted to create a full sense of history for the characters.
 This included specific paintings, cards, tables, and how their costumes appeared.
 Johns also included mentionings of former members and relatives of the current members.
 The executive producers embraced his ideas completely.
-In addition, Johns researched where the Smallville writers had taken the show since the last time he wrote an episode, although he acknowledged that he did not have the plan to incorporate the primary storyline of season nine.
+In addition, Johns researched where the Smallville writers had taken the series since the last time he wrote an episode, although he acknowledged that he did not have the plan to incorporate the primary storyline of season nine.
 Johns' initial script pushed the production budget to the max.
 According to Johns: "By turning the story into two episodes, it not only allowed the story to get bigger, but it allowed our budget to become bigger".